 How could Jesus possibly see any “good cheer” in severe trouble?

-After much pondering of Jesus’ and Mary Baker Eddy’s teachings and the severe trials they overcame (every one of them!), here’s what came to me:
+After I spent some time pondering Jesus’ and Mary Baker Eddy’s teachings and the severe trials they overcame (every one of them!), here’s what came to me:

 Regarding Mrs. Eddy: In the midst of each of her many trials, never was her thought on the “how dark is my tunnel, how deep is my pit” side.
 Always, her every thought and prayer was on the “how great is God’s love, right here with me” side.
 And she triumphed, proving God is an ever-present help and gives us everything we need.

 Christianity, I was learning, isn’t about wanting everything hunky-dory.
 It’s about how to “be not overcome of evil, but overcome evil with good” (Romans 12:21).
 It’s about cultivating our spiritual sense, which everyone has—and, as Science and Health explains, “Spiritual sense is a conscious, constant capacity to understand God” (p.
 209).
 This spiritual sense shows us, unmistakably, the unreality of evil and the allness of good, God.

 Since God, good, is All, then all the bad stuff is error, or a mistaken sense of things.
 It’s “that which seemeth to be and is not” (Science and Health, p.
 472).
 Nothing claiming it is something.
 Whatever form it seems to take—sickness or sadness, hatred or hurtfulness, violence or vanity—error is nothing more than an attempted denial of God’s goodness, hereness, nowness, and almightiness.
 But always right here, right now is Christ, the presence of God’s power and the power of His presence, which is ever-active, irresistible, and unstoppable.
 This Christ, or Truth, is God’s communication to us; it gives us a conviction of God’s omnipotence—and the courage and confidence to prove it.